codex-academy/CleanYourCode/steps/promises.md

 ## Utility functions

-Bluebird provides lots of very useful utility functions that makes our live much more pleasant when working with asynchronous code.
+Bluebird provides lots of useful utility functions that makes our live much more pleasant when working with asynchronous code.
 One such function is `join`: it prevents nested callbacks.

 Reading multiple files using the join function looks like this :